gcgarner/IOTstack/README.md

 You are in the Docker network and you need to use the name of the Container.
 The address you specify in the grafana is https://INFLUXDB:8086

-You want to connect to the web interface of Grafana from you laptop.
+You want to connect to the web interface of grafana from you laptop.
-Now you are outside the container environmnet you type PI's IP eg 192.168.n.m:9000
+Now you are outside the container environmnet you type PI's IP eg 192.168.n.m:3000

 ## Portainer